+Impact Studio Course

 This course is taught by Dr. Jeffrey Sanchez-Burks, Behavioral Scientist and Professor of Management and Organizations at the Ross School of Business, whose research and teaching focus on the social process of designing and implementing desired futures.

-The BA 670 class of Winter 2020 presented the following proposals in Financial Resilience for college graduates and Clean Water, in April 2020:
+The BA 670 class of Fall 2020 presented the following proposals in “Building Back Better in the Wake of COVID-19” in December 2020:

 — Katarina Chan (MBA ‘21)